Michael Byers (Canadian author): Writing and advocacy

 His books include Custom, Power and the Power of Rules (Cambridge University Press 1999), The Role of Law in International Politics (Oxford University Press 2000), US Hegemony and the Foundations of International Law (Cambridge University Press 2003), War Law (Atlantic Books and, in Canada, Douglas & McIntyre, 2005), and Intent for a Nation: What Is Canada For?
 (Douglas & McIntyre 2007) (playing against George Grant's Lament for a Nation).
 In 2009, he wrote Who Owns the Arctic?
 (Douglas & McIntyre 2009), which was shorted for the Donner Prize for the best Canadian book on public policy.
 Four years later, his International Law and the Arctic (Cambridge University Press 2013) won the Donner Prize.

+In 2023, Byers and astrophysicist Aaron Boley co-authored Who Owns Outer Space?
+International Law, Astrophysics, and the Sustainable Development of Space The book was published “open access” by Cambridge University Press.

+Who Owns Outer Space?
+International Law, Astrophysics, and the Sustainable Development of Space was awarded the $60,000 Donner Prize for the best public policy book by a Canadian.
+This made Byers only the second person to win the Donner Prize twice, with the other being Tom Courchene.

+The American Society of International Law awarded the book its 2023 Certificate of Merit in a Specialized Area of International Law.

-Byers is a regular commentator on CBC on programs such as The Current and The National, and a frequent contributor to The Globe and Mail, National Post, and Toronto Star.
+Byers is a regular contributor to The Globe and Mail.
 His articles have also been published in international newspapers, including the Washington Post, Wall Street Journal, Times of London, Independent on Sunday, The Guardian, and London Review of Books.

 His political positions include the following:

 Liberal–NDP coalition

 In November 2009, Byers suggested that the Liberal Party of Canada and the New Democratic Party (NDP) "should agree to not run candidates against each other in the next campaign" in electoral ridings in order to prevent the Conservative Party of Canada from forming another minority government.
 However, critics pointed out that his reasoning is based on the assumption that Liberal voters who are denied the ability to vote for a Liberal candidate would automatically vote for a NDP candidate, and that many might instead vote for the Conservatives (or simply not vote at all).
-NDP MP Nathan Cullen argued the same in his 2011–12 campaign for the federal NDP leadership.
+NDP MP Nathan Cullen made the same argument as Byers in his 2011–12 campaign for the federal NDP leadership.